What is Depo Provera?

 - No one else needs to know you are using it.

-- Reduces the risk of endometrial cancer (cancer of the lining of the womb) by 80%.
+- Reduces the risk of endometrial cancer (cancer of the lining of the uterus) by 80%.

-- Helps women who have heavy or painful periods.
+- Helps if you have heavy or painful periods.

 What are the disadvantages?

-Some women have irregular or prolonged bleeding.
-This is more common on first starting to use Depo Provera and often improves with time.
+It can cause irregular or longer than usual bleeding.
+This is more common when first starting to use Depo Provera and often improves with time.

 Are there any possible side effects?

-The research does NOT show that the injection causes any change in mood, libido or headache.
+The research does not show that the injection causes any change in mood, libido or headaches.